 The minimum wage across Canada varies greatly.
-With Saskatchewan being one of the provinces with the lowest minimum wage, some say it is not enough to live on.
+With Saskatchewan being one of the provinces with the lowest minimum wage at $14.00 hourly, some say it is not enough to live on.

 However, only about three percent of workers in Saskatchewan earn the minimum wage.

-Since 2014, the minimum wage in Saskatchewan has been increasing yearly and is expected to be reviewed this year.
+Since 2014, the minimum wage in Saskatchewan has been increasing yearly and is expected to be reviewed this year as well.

-This article details the Saskatchewan minimum wage, exceptions and rules, tax rate, and increases.
+This article details the Saskatchewan minimum wage, exceptions and rules, tax rates, and increases.

-The minimum wage in Saskatchewan is $13.00 per hour as of October 1, 2022.
+The minimum wage in Saskatchewan is $14.00 per hour as of October 1, 2023.
 This is the lowest minimum wage in Canada.
 It is expected to increase to $15.00 per hour on October 1, 2024.

-Increases to the Saskatchewan minimum wage are announced every year by June 30 and come into effect on October 1.
+Increases to the Saskatchewan minimum wage are announced annually by June 30 and come into effect on October 1.

 It is calculated relative to the Consumer Price Index and the average hourly wage for all workers in Saskatchewan.